OukoFranchez/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniq -u

 This command uses the sort command to sort the input words in alphabetical order.
 The sorted list of words is then passed to the uniq command with the -u option to display only the unique words that appear exactly once.
+## 14. It must be in that file
+Display lines containing the pattern “root” from the file /etc/passwd

+grep "root" /etc/passwd

+This command searches for lines containing the pattern "root" in the file /etc/passwd.